johanlundahl/home_monitor/README.md

 # Home Monitor
 This project receives sensor values from a MQTT server, checks their values against pre-defined validation rules and sends them to [Home Store](http://github.com/johanlundahl/home_store) for storage.

-This project is suitable to run on a Raspberry Pi with python.
-For this project to make sense there should be a MQTT broker reachable for the Raspberry Pi and something posting messages to that MQTT broker.
-The MQTT broker can be installed on the same Raspberry Pi running this project.
+This project is suitable to run on a Raspberry Pi and is intended to use with [Temp Sensor](http://github.com/johanlundahl/temp_sensor), [Home Store](http://github.com/johanlundahl/home_store), [Home Eye](http://github.com/johanlundahl/home_eye) and [Mosquitto MQTT Broker](https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi/).

 ## Prerequisites
 Please find instructions on how to set up a MQTT broker here: https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi/